VGabrhel/git-scientific-communication/README.md

 <!-- USAGE EXAMPLES -->
 ## **Usage**

-- Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-- _For more examples, please refer to the [Materials](https://github.com/kpsych-fss-mu/git-scientific-communication/tree/main/materials)_
+- _For accessing the content of the workshop, please refer to the [Materials](https://github.com/VGabrhel/git-scientific-communication/tree/main/materials)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>